 Look, when you think something “works,” medicine people really do notice.
 Good stories are often the start of good investigations.
 But there are so many claims that things “work” (READ: “internet”) that we’re now running the risk that useful information may be swamped by a tidal wave of testimonials.

 So, as you poke around my website, you’ll see a consistent theme – I think that good evidence is important, when it comes to choosing therapies.
 I think we owe horses a good likelihood that something we’re giving them or doing to them actually does something.
 So, I’ll just keep pointing out the facts, and I’ll be thrilled if, by reading them, you’ll think about what you’re doing for your horse a little bit more.
 I’m not trying to sell you anything, and, honestly, I think it’s great that you’re doing just about whatever you’re doing in trying to help your horse.
-But remember that what we think might be so isn’t always so, and we’ve moved forward a lot in the past few decades due simply to trying to see if what “works” for you and your horse really works for everybody.
+But remember that what we think might be so isn’t always so, and we’ve moved forward a lot in the past few decades due simply to trying to see if what “works” for one person and that person’s horse really works for everybody.
 In general, I think that’s a very important question to answer.